neutron-org/neutron-docs/docs/other_tools/rehearsal/overview.md

 3. **Storage:** At least 20GB of free space on an SSD.
 An NVMe SSD is recommended for faster read/write operations.
 4. **Network:** A stable internet connection with a minimum download speed of 100 Mbps.

-Note: These requirements are based on the standard data volume processed by the Neutron network.
-More intensive operations or an increase in the blockchain's size may necessitate more robust hardware.
+⚠️ **These requirements are based on the standard data volume processed by the Neutron network.
+More intensive operations or an increase in the blockchain's size may necessitate more robust hardware.**⚠️

 ## Software Requirements